RichardLangner/MultiTapButton/README.md

 To check how long the button has been down, use <br>`unsigned long x = button1.downMillis();`

 ## BONUS FEATURES
- For ease of coding I have provided a set of general purpose variables which only relate to their own button.
+ For ease of coding I have provided each button with a set of general purpose variables that you can use for any purpose you like.
 You can use the <strong>integers</strong> as counters, <strong>booleans</strong> for toggling things on/off, and <strong>unsigned</strong>
  longs for large numbers such as milliseconds<br>
  These bonus variables can be addressed using the following code (assuming the switch is named 'button1')<br>